How much can the Average person save on taxes just by working at home?

 amount of money every year working at home while only making a small profit or none at all?

-takes a huge chunk out of your paycheck BEFORE you pay for anything.
+.
 On the other hand when working at home you

 can effectively pay for everything using pre-tax dollars which can save